NikolasMenezes/Password_Generator/README.md

 # Password_Generator
-This is aHTML, CSS and JavaScript password generator project.
+This is a HTML, CSS and JavaScript password generator project.